FairwindsOps/terraform-gke/public-vpc-native/README.md

 ## Using The Terraform Module

+This module requires version 2.0.0 or above of the Google Terraform provider.

 See the file [example-usage](./example-usage) for an example of how to use this module.
 Below are the available module inputs:

 ### Required Inputs